kostaskol/MqttConnection-Desktop/README.md

         android clients publish to this + their UUID topic
         + connections/connected/\<Client UUID>:
         Already connected android clients publish
-        to this topic messages of the following format: </br>
+        to this topic.
-        <a name="message_format">\<"UUID"/"latitude"/"longitude"/"light
-        sensor value"/"proximity sensor value"> </a>

         + connections/connected/\<Client UUID>/
             + warning: The desktop client publishes the warning messages to this topic
             + danger: The desktop client publishes the danger messages to this topic
             + stopSounds: The desktop client publishes the stop all sounds messages to this topic
         + connections/requestAck: Before an android
         client goes into Online Mode, they request and acknowledgement message from the desktop